Applies to: Orders API | Catalog API

 catalog_id

-, which is strongly recommended. - Create line items ad hoc without referencing existing catalog items.
+, which is strongly recommended. - Create ad hoc line items without referencing existing catalog items.

 The following CreateOrder request creates an order using catalog items.
 The request specifies one line item with an optional modifier.

-To test the scenario, you need an item with one or more variations (such as small and large) and an item modifier (such as sugar and milk) in your item library.
+To test this scenario, you need an item with one or more variations (such as small and large) and an item modifier (such as sugar and milk) in your item library.
 For more information, see Build a Simple Catalog.

 values from your item library (for both the line item and modifier) and your location_id